Drug Rehabilitation Careers: Job Options and Requirements

 These registered nurses often provide support to drug rehabilitation clinics with an intimate knowledge of the effect of drug withdrawal and use.
 Typically these types of nurses administer select medications that ease the withdrawal symptoms of a drug addict seeking treatment.
 These nurses generally follow guidelines put forth by the American Society for Addiction Medicine (ASAM), but traditional nursing programs generally do not offer substance abuse specializations.

-Requirements for entry into the field of drug rehabilitation vary significantly according to the desires position.
-Substance abuse nurses, generally only need to be licensed as a registered nurse (RN) in the state they wish to work; however, some positions will require the completion of a specialized associate's degree as well.
+Requirements for entry into the field of drug rehabilitation vary significantly according to the desired position.
+Substance abuse nurses generally only need to be licensed as a registered nurse (RN) in the state they wish to work; however, some positions will require the completion of a specialized associate's degree as well.
 Social workers specializing in substance abuse must possess at least a bachelor's degree in social work or, in rare instances, a related field such as psychology.
 A master's degree and additional clinical experience in a substance abuse facility are generally required for employment as a substance abuse counselor.

 Related to Drug Rehabilitation Careers: Job Options and Requirements